Mendocino Redwood Company

 The Mendocino Redwood Company (or MRC), is a California based forest products company, which operates one mill in Ukiah, with holdings of over 228800 acre, primarily in Mendocino County.

 Background

 This relatively new timber company owns and manages ten percent of the county's private land.
 Founded in 1998, the Fisher Family, founders of Gap Clothing, are the majority stake owners.
+It was started to acquire part of the California timberland of Louisiana-Pacific.

 Mendocino Redwood Company utilizes herbicide applications to reduce tanoak density and restore conifer forests.
 The application and quantity of use is regulated by the Mendocino Agricultural Commission.
 California is the second largest forestland state in the United States, second to Alaska.
 Mendocino County has one of the largest percentages of the state's overall forest land.

 Growth

 Following a July 29, 2008 "Final Order" from the US Bankruptcy Judge Richard Schmidt, the way cleared for MRC to take control of the once storied, then vilified, and, finally, bankrupt Pacific Lumber Company in Humboldt County, California from Maxxam Inc. of Texas.
 The final dispensation of the bankruptcy, which had been ongoing since January 2007, began the transfer of PALCO's buildings, mill, and 210000 acre of Humboldt forest to MRC.
 The company town of Scotia and other properties were transferred to Marathon Structured Finance.